-Sigrid McCawley Now 2020: Where is Virginia Roberts Attorney Today?
+Sigrid McCawley: Virginia Roberts' Attorney is a Woman of Many Hats

-‘Jeffrey Epstein: Filthy Rich’ is important in understanding the struggles that go behind getting certain high profile criminals to justice.
+Both ‘Jeffrey Epstein: Filthy Rich’ and ‘Ghislaine Maxwell: Filthy Rich’ are important in understanding the struggles that go behind getting certain high-profile criminals to justice.
 While we believe that we are all equal in front of the law, some exert their influence to rise above it.
-The case is thus, more than proof enough to understand the loopholes in the criminal justice system.
+The case is thus more than proof enough to understand the loopholes in the criminal justice system.
 All that said, some of the victims’ lawyers have been extremely important in making the survivor’s voices heard.
-And most of them have been committed to this cause for years, believing that absolute justice is still a long way ahead.
+And most of them, like Sigrid McCawley, have been committed to this cause for years, believing that absolute justice is still a long way ahead.

 Who is Sigrid McCawley?

-Sigrid S. McCawley graduated from the University of Florida Levin College of Law, in the year 1997.
-She works as an attorney with Boies Schiller Flexner LLP and deals with general litigation cases.
-Her work representing several of Epstein’s victims have come a long way from when she started.
-Her involvement with the survivors began in 2015.
-Through her law firm, she has managed to file over six different cases against Epstein, his estate, and co-conspirators who have indulged in sexual exploitation, along with him.
-The firm has a policy that ensures that the sex trafficking cases they take up are done pro bono.
+Sigrid S. McCawley graduated from the University of Florida Levin College of Law in the year 1997.
+So, of course, she has since evolved into a full-fledged attorney and now deals with general litigation cases.
+Her work representing several of Epstein’s and Maxwell’s survivors has come a long way from when she started back in 2015.
+In fact, through the law firm she hangs her license in, Boies Schiller Flexner, she has managed to file several different cases against the duo, Epstein’s estate, and co-conspirators who have indulged in sexual exploitation along with them.
+The firm actually has a policy that ensures every sex trafficking case they take up is done pro bono.

-Thus, McCawley has worked with the survivors, along with managing her day-to-day works as a commercial litigator.
-Initially, working with Virginia Roberts Giuffre had its own set of difficulties as the statute of limitations had run out when they filed the case.
-McCawley, along with her firm, had to find the tiniest of details to work with.
-Thus, when Ghislaine Maxwell, called Giuffre a liar, McCawley filed a case of defamation against her.

 Giuffre's attorney Sigrid McCawley slams Ghislaine Maxwell for conflating the allegations against her with Virginia Giuffre's contested allegations against Alan Dershowitz: